 The first decision is to select a free standing or building attached greenhouse model.
 Free standing allows you to select the appropriate site to maximize sunlight exposure and aesthetic appeal.
 Home-attached greenhouses offer convenient access to services, good use of yard space and added insulation.

 BC Greenhouse Builders manufactures 7 DIY product lines within the Cross Country brand: Pacific,Traditional, Cottage, Cape Cod, The Parkside and our standard 8×8 models the Sungarden and Legacy Each line can be modified and sized to suit your needs excluding the standard models.
-The kits are intuitively designed with an easy to follow DVD and written instructions.
+The kits are intuitively designed with an easy to follow written instructions.
 On average, a typical 8×12 model will take a weekend to build.